 [27] In R v Magee [2007] NICA 21 we commented on the shocking and persisting prevalence of violence perpetrated by young men on each other.
-At paragraphs [23] and [24] we said: - the use of a weapon - often a knife, sometimes a bottle or baseball bat - is all too frequently a feature of these cases.
+At paragraphs [23] and [24] we said: -

+"[23] It is the experience of this court that offences of wanton violence among young males (while by no means a new problem in our society) are becoming even more prevalent in recent years.
+Unfortunately, the use of a weapon - often a knife, sometimes a bottle or baseball bat - is all too frequently a feature of these cases.
 Shocking instances of gratuitous violence by kicking defenceless victims while they are on the ground are also common in the criminal courts.
-These are typically committed when perpetrator is under the influence of drink or drugs or both.
+These committed offences are typically when perpetrator is under the influence of drink or drugs or both.
 The level of violence meted out goes well beyond that which might have been prompted by the initial dispute.
 Those who inflict the violence display a chilling indifference to the severity of the injury that their victims will suffer.
 Typically, great regret is expressed when the offender has to confront the consequences of his behaviour but, as this court observed in R v Ryan Quinn [2006] NICA 27 "it is frequently difficult to distinguish authentic regret for one's actions from unhappiness and distress for one's plight as a result of those actions".